John Cannan: Death

-Cannan died in HM Prison Full Sutton on 6 November 2024, at the age of 70.
-His death was confirmed by the Prison Service who also said: "As with all deaths in custody, the Prisons and Probation Ombudsman will investigate."
+Cannan died in Full Sutton Prison on 6 November 2024 at the age of 70.
+His death was confirmed by the Prison Service, which also said: "As with all deaths in custody, the Prisons and Probation Ombudsman will investigate."
 At a coroner's inquest, opened on 15 November 2024, it was stated that Cannan's death was from natural causes, specifically a ruptured abdominal aortic aneurysm.
 A date for a full inquest was yet to be set.